Freescale/NXP_SEC_IMX/zmk/Readme.txt

 1. Introduction about the demo:
-	This application is a linux user space code, which is a zmk programming example
+	This application is a linux user space code, which is a ZMK (Zeroizable Master Key) programming example.
+	CAAM (Cryptographic Acceleration and Assurance Module)  uses to derive the cryptographic keys during blob encapsulation and decapsulation a secret 256-bit value.
+This secret value is either the OTPMK (one-time programmable master key) stored in fuses, a ZMK or a combination of the two.

 2. Build instructions: